hzoppetti/ticket-form/README.md

 ## Access

-This project can be found in [Heather's GitHub ticket-form repository](https://github.com/hzoppetti/ticket-form) repository.
+This project can be found in [Heather's GitHub ticket-form repository](https://github.com/hzoppetti/ticket-form).

 ## Running